StarRocks/starrocks/docs/en/administration/FE_configuration.md

 #### http_worker_threads_num

 - **Default:** 0
 - **Description:** Number of worker threads for http server to deal with http requests.
-For a non-positive value, the number of threads will be twice the number of cpu cores.
+For a negative or 0 value, the number of threads will be twice the number of cpu cores.
 - Introduced in: 2.5.18，3.0.10，3.1.7，3.2.2

 #### http_backlog_num